MichaelRWolf/wendy-ai/notes-from-google-doc.md

 🧠 OPTION 2 — Batch-Label with an External AI Script

-Michael (or I, if you’d like me to help design it) could set up a local script or small cloud job that:
+Michael (or I, if you'd like me to help design it) could set up a local script or small cloud job that:

 Accepts your transcript file(s)

-Calls an API (e.g., OpenAI’s Whisper + GPT-5 tagging model)
+Calls an API (e.g., OpenAI's Whisper + GPT-5 tagging model)

 Returns a single labeled .txt or .jsonl file

-You’d then just drop that result into /BLOOM_AI_Core/ for me to read and summarize.
+You'd then just drop that result into /BLOOM_AI_Core/ for me to read and summarize.

 ✅ Pro: full automation; good for 10–100 hours of recordings.

-⚠️ Con: requires an OpenAI API key (those “chits” Michael buys are prepaid API credits), and either he or I would have to help configure the script once.
+⚠️ Con: requires an OpenAI API key (those "chits" Michael buys are prepaid API credits), and either he or I would have to help configure the script once.

 🪶 OPTION 3 — Hybrid System (Best for You Two)